felix-hilden/tekore/docs/advanced.rst

 Configuration with environment variables
 ----------------------------------------
-Should you want to use environment variables to provide application credentials, a function for reading those values is provided in the ``util`` module.
+Should you want to use environment variables to provide application credentials, a function for reading those values is provided in the :ref:`util <module-util>` module.

 .. code:: python